SAP-samples/teched2024-XP280/exercises/ex3/README.md

    application_studio_extension_deployer = ["your.email@foo.xyz"]
    ```

-   Replace all appearances of `your.email@foo.xyz` with the email address of your SAP BTP user, so that you get the role collections assigned.
-Safe the changes.
+   Replace all occurrences of `your.email@foo.xyz` with the email address of your SAP BTP user, so that you get the role collections assigned.
+Save the changes.

 1. Next we need to add the module to our configuration to create the SAP Build Code resources.
 Open the `main.tf` file and add the following code: